 Our Edinburgh guide covers all your needs for bopping around the ‘Burgh and beyond – to Glasgow!
-If you’re headed to Edinburgh imminently or will be there in the new year for Hogmanay and Burns Night madness, we’ve mined some of the city’s hidden gems for your delight.
+If you’re headed to Edinburgh imminently or will be there in the summer for the Edinburgh International Festival, we’ve mined some of the city’s hidden gems for your delight.

 A crisp walk across the meadows is always jolly.
 At this time of year, scoop up a cup of coffee from Peter’s Yard in Quartermile to keep you warm (or make use of the provided sheepskin blankets and sit outside).
 If you’re looking for a longer autumn walk, try Inverleith Park, complete with a view of town over a pond.
 The nearby Fettes College, supposedly the school on which JK Rowling based Hogwarts, is well worth a visit if not just to ogle for a moment at its absurd grandeur.
 Even in the cold, the Royal Botanic Garden shines.
 While Edinburgh is fabled for walks along twisty cobbled streets, a walk through the Botanics is proof that the city is just as talented at producing space to wander through swaths of green jungly goodness.
 A jaunt up Calton Hill and Arthur’s Seat will cover your bases for both a breath of fresh air and views of the city that can’t be beat.
 If you’re there for long enough, take another trip to Arthur’s Seat, and this time travel around its base, which abruptly tosses you into the midst of rambling countryside (look out for the dilapidated tower begging for a grazing unicorn).